chrisglein/chrisglein.github.io/_posts/2012-04-04-music-made-me-part-20.md

 ### Buena - Morphine
 <iframe style="border-radius:12px" src="https://open.spotify.com/embed/track/2SSBJhvMsujY94GK5JAtKs?utm_source=generator&theme=0" width="100%" height="152" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

-Oh Buena.
+Oh "Buena".
 So aptly titled.
 This song starts with such powerful elements, rolled out one at a time to slowly increase its hold on you.
 And when it stops it just drops you on the floor, ravaged.
 <!--more-->

 I had been listening to *Cure for Pain* for awhile by this point.
 But I have a specific memory of gifting this song to Rob in the middle of the computer science lab.
 I'm wearing headphones, grooving on some Morphine, and Rob's sitting next to me.
 I hand him the headphones and queue up this song.
 I can see it washing over him in waves.
 After about a minute he's taking off the headphones and demanding to know what it is he's listening to and how he can get more.